-Any priority setting approach has its intrinsic logic that one area is prioritised over another but that ultimately, step-by-step, all issues get addressed in a systematic and efficient manner.
-This EU priorities complement any national and other priorities which are set elsewhere and do not alter in any way the legal obligations set out by the Directive.

 Working areas and key activities

 Building on the above-mentioned specific objectives, several working areas are defined and the overall activities are outlined.
 The detailed activities and tasks are set out in the Annex 1 (core activities under the working areas).

-The aim of this working area is to making INSPIRE “fit for purpose” supporting solution-oriented end-user perspective which will be achieved by:
+The working areas should be aligned to an end-user perspective which will be achieved by:

 identifying priority EU and cross-border use cases (to be addressed by “quick win” INSPIRE-based applications), analysing their requirements, in order to identify where INSPIRE specifications are too ambitious (and therefore may need to be simplified), where they need to be extended and where additional recommendations (e.g. on the exact scope of priority data sets to be made available and interoperable) are needed.
 A priority use case at EU level is the use of INSPIRE in eReporting (see working area 2);